MICA Risk Retention Group

 MICA RRG is a mutual company and is owned by the members it insures.
 Because it is managed by MICA, it retains MICA’s focus on service to its members, and because it is reinsured by MICA, its members will have the safety provided by MICA’s experience and financial resources.
 And due to this strategic alliance with MICA, MICA RRG has been awarded an A (excellent) financial strength rating by A.M.
 Best Company.

 What is an RRG?

-An RRG is any corporation or other limited liability association whose primary activity consists of assuming and spreading all, or any portion of the liability exposure to its group members and who has as its owners, only persons who comprise the membership of the RRG and who are provided insurance by such group.
-The Federal Liability Risk Retention Act permits RRGs to provide commercial liability insurance for its members and largely exempts them from state insurance laws other than the laws of their domiciliary and licensing state.
-While RRGs eliminate many excess filing and licensing fees, its members are not backed by a state guaranty fund if the company becomes impaired.
+An RRG is any corporation or other limited liability association whose primary activity consists of assuming and spreading all or any portion of the liability exposure to its group members and who has as its owners only persons who comprise the membership of the RRG and who are provided insurance by such group.
+The Federal Liability Risk Retention Act permits RRGs to provide commercial liability insurance for their members and largely exempts them from state insurance laws other than the laws of their domiciliary and licensing state.
+While RRGs eliminate many excess filing and licensing fees, their members are not backed by a state guarantee fund if the company becomes impaired.